shredthaGNAR/list-of-my-starred-repos/README.md

 * [tiiiecherle/osx_install_config](https://github.com/tiiiecherle/osx_install_config): macOS Scripting for Configuration, Backup and Restore
 * [sveinbjornt/osxiconutils](https://github.com/sveinbjornt/osxiconutils): A suite of command line utilities for working with Mac icons
 * [MrAndyStorey/pack-and-ship](https://github.com/MrAndyStorey/pack-and-ship): After many years of running some of this functionality using a LAMP server, now I'm redeveloping it to use Python.
 It interacts with Shopify (via API) and Royal Mail Pro Shipping (via CSV files) to pack our parcels retrieving customer data and uploading tracking numbers.
+* [AaronSoria/PAnalizer](https://github.com/AaronSoria/PAnalizer): PAnalizer is a forensic tool, you can search pornographic images in a specific directory, this is util in Pedestrian Detection.
+Also you can search a specific person in image set, is necesesary give to the aplication a few pictures of the person of interest
 * [projectdelphai/panorama-tab-groups](https://github.com/projectdelphai/panorama-tab-groups):  An add-on for Firefox that implements the old Tab Groups/Panorama functionality
 * [photodiode/panorama-view](https://github.com/photodiode/panorama-view): Add-on for Firefox letting you organize tabs and tab groups visually in one place
 * [WynStaXxx/paper-app](https://github.com/WynStaXxx/paper-app): Unofficial Paper app for Mac
 * [keiichi4e/paper-app](https://github.com/keiichi4e/paper-app): Unofficial Paper app for Mac
 * [Futur3Sn0w/PaperProton](https://github.com/Futur3Sn0w/PaperProton): Google Chrome userChrome.css for Firefox Proton!
 * [PapirusDevelopmentTeam/papirus-icon-theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme): Papirus icon theme for Linux
+* [shash007/People-Search-on-Social-Networks-using-Face-Recognition](https://github.com/shash007/People-Search-on-Social-Networks-using-Face-Recognition): Searching people on social networking sites using Face Recognition
+* [preetmodh/PeopleConnect](https://github.com/preetmodh/PeopleConnect): A Social Media Web application made using the Django rest framework (for API endpoints) and reactjs where users can chat in real-time(using channels and signals), post their updates, like, comment and view other users’ posts & profiles, search users & follow-unfollow them and get notified about activities on their profile.
 * [ChanChunCheong/PeopleSearch](https://github.com/ChanChunCheong/PeopleSearch): DSO Summer Internship-People Search Aggregator web application which use data analytics and artificial intelligence libraries, to simultaneously search social media profiles from various platforms, processes, and then rank the search results based on name, location, keywords and image matching
 * [fabiospampinato/phoenix](https://github.com/fabiospampinato/phoenix): My Phoenix setup.
 Powerful, easy to customize, tuned for web development, adds a space switcher.
 * [kasper/phoenix](https://github.com/kasper/phoenix): A lightweight macOS/OS X window and app manager scriptable with JavaScript